anaegel/anaegel/README.md

 -->

-- 🔭 I’m currently working on
+- 🔭 I’m working on
   * Scalable Solvers for large Systems of Equations
   * Geometric and Algebraic Multigrid
   * Adaptive Methods